xbtamsing/SpartanDrive/README.md

 # SpartanDrive
 ### A cloud-based file sharing service for SJSU students.

 Designed with the intent of streamlining file accessibility and management for students, SpartanDrive makes keeping your school life organized easier than ever.
-We're students too, so we know how quickly cluttered your devices can become with files, and how important it is to have easy access to said files.
+We're students too, so we know how quickly cluttered your devices can become with homework files.
 Our solution?
 SpartanDrive!
-Thanks to its seamless CloudKit integration, you will be able to easily upload, access, and share your files or folders from your mobile devices from where ever you are, and with whoever you want, at anytime.
+Thanks to its powerful CloudKit integration, you will be able to easily upload, access, and share your files or folders from your mobile devices from where ever you are, and with whoever you want, at anytime.

 # Built With